BCDevOps/platform-services/monitoring/sysdig/docs/sysdigteam_user_guide.md

 ---
 # EARLY ACCESS FEATURE
 This feature is in Early Access mode with specific teams that have been selected for testing and feeback contribution.
-For those teams, please provide feedback in the Rocket.Chat `#sysdigteams-earlyaccess-feedback` channel.
+For those teams, please provide feedback in the Rocket.Chat `#devops-sysdig` channel.
 This documentation does not provide a comprehensive overview of the Sysdig Monitor UI or service, however, the **Resources** section below contains links to the Sysdig Monitor User Documentation for more detail.

 # Sysdig Teams Feature Description